 We recently posted about a powerful photo essay and documentary project by photographer Brian McCarty called WAR-TOYS.
 Brian has traveled to various Middle East war zones to photograph and film children making art about their experiences growing up in turmoil.
-He is now begun a fundraising campaign on Kickstarter to help continue his efforts there.
+He has now begun a fundraising campaign on Kickstarter to help continue his efforts there.

 Completing WAR-TOYS will not be possible without your support.
 For the project, I must travel to areas of conflict and immerse myself in diverse communities, working with humanitarian organizations to observe and collaborate with local children.
 It will take more time and resources than most independent artists can bear.

 Every $20,000 that I’m able to raise buys me approximately three weeks of time in the Middle East to work.
 While it’d be amazing to raise enough to complete the twelve week project in one, extended trip, I’ll be grateful for any opportunity to continue my work one step at a time.